files-community/Website/src/routes/blog/posts/v3-1/+page.md

 ### Drag and drop to open folders in a new tab

 Dragging & dropping a folder on the title bar will now open the folder in a new tab.
-This gesture also works with multiple folders, dragging multiple folders will open each folder in it's own tab.
+This gesture also works with multiple folders, dragging multiple folders will open each folder in its own tab.

 <figure>
     <img src="/blog-resources/v3-1/OpenInNewTab.jpg" alt="Open folders in new tab" />